Dementium: The Ward: Plot

 The protagonist, William Redmoor, wakes up in a medical ward with amnesia.
 Equipped with a flashlight, he discovers that the hospital he is in is abandoned and crawling with unspeakable creatures.
-As he makes his descend from the seventh floor, Redmoor collects more weapons in his effort to make progress.
+As he makes his descent from the seventh floor, Redmoor collects more weapons in his effort to make progress.

-Throughout the game, Redmoor discovers newspaper clippings and staff notes about a man who brutally murdered his wife, which authorities believed that Redmoor is the killer.
+Throughout the game, Redmoor discovers newspaper clippings and staff notes about a man who brutally murdered his wife, and that authorities believe that Redmoor is the killer.
 He also sees visions of his daughter Amanda running in the corridor as well as a man dressed in black who calls himself 'The Doctor.'

 After battling his way through the derelict hospital, Redmoor encounters the Doctor in the basement, who possesses supernatural powers.
-Defeating him triggers an ending where Redmoor is seen reuniting with his wife and child in a very lit room.
+Defeating him triggers an ending where Redmoor is seen reuniting with his wife and child in a well lit room.
 However, this appears to be only a dream as it immediately cuts to a scene where Redmoor is being lobotomised by the Doctor.
 The Doctor then concludes that the patient has successfully completed phase 1 and is now ready for phase 2.

-Development and release
+Development

-Dementium: The Ward was originally planned as a Silent Hill game for the Nintendo DS, but Konami turned down Renegade Kid's pitch, causing the team to create an original game instead.
+The first game to be developed by Renegade Kid, a studio formed from Iguana Entertainment alumni, Dementium: The Ward was originally planned as a Silent Hill game for the Nintendo DS.
+In meetings with multiple publishers, Konami turned down their pitch, causing the team to create an original game instead when Gamecock agreed to publish the game.

+Renegade Kid developed a Nintendo 3DS remaster to fix problems with the original release.
+After the company was closed on 2016, the intellectual property of the game was acquired by Gregg Hargrove's studio Infitizmo, with Jools Watsham's studio Atooi acquiring the intellectual property after Hargrove's death from pancreatic cancer in 2018.
+Atooi developed remasters of the game for modern consoles.